-- 7.1 The Royal Borough of Kensington & Chelsea and the City of Westminster (the Bi-Borough) Health and Wellbeing Board will provide strong and effective leadership across the local authorities, Voluntary Sector and NHS partners by setting a clear direction, across traditional boundaries, to deliver change and fresh thinking to improve the health and wellbeing of all Bi-Borough residents and tackle health inequalities. - 7.2 The Board will recognise that one size does not fill all and will ensure that services are designed to reflect the changing needs of the individuals and communities they serve and are easy to access.
-The Board will be accountable to those they serve through elected members, and will act as a champion for the voice of those who live, work and visit Kensington & Chelsea and Westminster.

-- 7.3 The broad vision for the Board is that it will - Promote integrated health and social care, where this makes sense and improves outcomes, to deliver greater outcomes for people. - Agree strategic key issues for the joint board in line with the Bi-Borough Health and Wellbeing Strategy The joint board will push progress against these priorities further and faster, ensuring 'silo working' and conflict are removed.
-Organisational boundaries should not be hindrance to developing effective solutions. - Demonstrate clear leadership, championing the work and aims of the Board, and act as the key link between their own organisation or department and the Board, ensuring consistency and effective communications. - Deliver plans with local, regional and national partners, encouraging most appropriate way of tackling issues and addressing need by ensuring the voice of local people are at the centre of decisions and plans.
+- 7.2 The Board will recognise that one size does not fill all and will ensure that services are designed to reflect the changing needs of the individuals and communities they serve and are easy to access.
+The Board will be accountable to those they serve through elected members, and will act as a champion for the voice of those who live, work and play in K&C and Westminster. - 7.3 The broad vision for the Board is that it will - Promote integrated health and social care, where all parties agree this makes sense, in order to deliver more effective and efficient local services. - Agree strategic key issues for the joint board in line with each borough's sovereign Health and Wellbeing Strategies.
+The joint board will push progress against these priorities further and faster, ensuring 'silo working' and conflict are removed.
+Organisational boundaries should not be hindrance to developing effective solutions. - Demonstrate clear leadership, championing the work and aims of the Board, and act as the key link between their own organisation or department and the Board, ensuring consistency and effective communications. - Work with regional and national partners, where this is identified as the most appropriate way of tackling issues and addressing need.